google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

   }
 ```

-Change the `in` method so that it will skip over any previous connections and go straight to the block:
+Change the `in` method so that it will skip over any previous connections and go straight to the contained block:

 ```js
   in() {